 Crawlability refers to how effectively search engines can access and crawl your site and follow the links.

 Deep links refer to links on your website or third party sites that point to pages other than the homepage.

-Deindexed is a term referring to a site being removed from the search engine index, usually because it has violated the official guidelines.
+Deindexed is a term referring to a site being removed from the search engine index.

 Directories are websites that list companies by industry or location.
 These are useful for users who might be trying to find ‘Plumbers in Brighton’, but as they often provide a link to the website listed – they are also used as a link building tactic.
 It is important therefore to understand the trustworthiness of these sites, as some lists are spammy and provide no real value.